C-Loftus/RustLearningProjects/README.md

-# Smaller /  Learning Projects
+# Smaller Projects for Independent Learning and Exploration
 This repository holds my smaller projects.
 They are mainly for me to learn new APIs or languages.
 They tend to be focused on a concise solution to a a challenge that picqued my interest.

 # Card Price